Frequently Asked Questions

 If there is something that we cannot help you with, we will always try to find someone else that can help.

 SEN means special educational needs.
 Children and young people have SEN if they find it more difficult to learn and they need special help in school or college.

 SEND means special educational needs and disabilities.
 People have a disability if they have an impairment that makes it hard for them to do everyday things.

 If I tell you my personal information, what will you do with it?

-We will record your information on our computers.
-We work with lots of different people, so we need to keep track of who everyone is and what we talked about.
-The people in our office will see this, but we will keep it safe from anyone else.
+We will record your information on our electronic system.
+We are contacted by lots of different people each week, so we need to keep details of who everyone is and what we talked about.
+The information about you will only be seen by members of the SENDIASS Team and will not be shown to anyone else unless you have agreed.
 We will only share your information if you say it is ok, or if we think someone is in danger of being hurt.

 What is SEN support?

 When a school identifies a child as having Special Educational Needs (SEN) they will consult with you, any teachers involved in teaching your child and the school SENCO.
 They then decide what help is needed and arrange for this to be provided as part of daily lessons.

 - group or individual support such as an individual behaviour management programme